nickeubank/ds4humans/20_problems_to_questions/20_stakeholder_management.md

 ## Strategies for Stakeholder Communication

-### Step 3: Ask Questions (Especially Quantitative Ones!)

 Be sure to ask a lot of questions of your stakeholder.
-In particular, I would suggest two types: questions about what success would look like, and questions about the problem itself.
+In particular, I would suggest two types of questions: questions about what success would look like, and questions about the problem itself.

 ### Questions About Success